-You may have noticed that the newspapers or TV presenters talk about a forest fire warning, orange level, or gale warnings on a yellow level?
+You may have noticed that the newspapers or TV presenters talk about a orange forest fire warning, or gale warnings on a yellow level?

 Weather warnings shown on Yr originate from The Norwegian Meteorological Institute (MET) and The Norwegian Water Resources and Energy Directorate (NVE).
 Both MET and NVE issue colour coded weather warnings in yellow, orange and red.

 In the winter of 2018 the weather warning icons on Yr was updated to reflect the colour of the severity level.

 PS: The international standard for avalanche warnings differ somewhat from the other weather warnings, but on Yr they are all presented in the same way.
 Read more about avalanche warnings below.

 Yellow = moderate